starling021/rat-n/README.md

 # About mouse

-    INFO: Mouse Payload Loader (MPL) is a post exploitation surveillance tool written in Python, C and Objective-C. It gives you a command line session with extra functionality between you and a target machine.
+    INFO: Mouse Payload Loader (MPL) is a post exploitation surveillance tool written in Python, C and Objective-C. It gives you a command line session with extra functionality between you and a target machine with simple MPL payload.
 Mouse gives you the power and convenience of uploading/downloading files, tab completion, taking pictures, location tracking, shell command execution, persistence, escalating privileges, password retrieval, and much more.

 ***